Nonprofit Leaders: Celebrating the Women Who Keep Soldiers’ Angels Going Strong

 What drew you to the work that you do and why do you think it’s important to serve the military community?

 Having been a military spouse, I have spent my entire adulthood volunteering for military organizations, serving from President to worker-bee and loving every second.
 When a friend told me about Soldiers’ Angels, I was drawn to the mission.
-At the time, my husband was deployed and had many service members serving under him who had little or no support from home.
+At the time, my husband was deployed and had many Service Members serving under him who had little or no support from home.
 It was then, that I knew being part of Soldiers’ Angels was something I had to do.
 Knowing the difference the mission of Soldiers’ Angels makes to those serving our country now and those who have served in the past, and their families is why it’s important to me to give back.

 What characteristics do you think are important for nonprofit leaders to have?